-An introduction to the legal system in Canada, including the sources of Canadian law, the general concepts of constitutional and administrative law, the court structure, and the study and practice of law.
-(Prerequisite: one of 45-100 or 45-130.)
+An introduction to the legal system in Canada, including the sources of Canadian law, the general concepts of constitutional and administrative law, the court structure, and the place of the law and the courts in the community.
+(Also offered as Law 99-110.)

 45-220.
 Introduction to Public Administration

 This course introduces students to the political science sub-field of public administration.
 Building on classical theories of organization, it examines the institutions of government, the dynamics of public sector management, and the relationship between elected officials and administrators in the political system.
 (Prerequisite: 45-100 or consent of instructor.)

 An introduction to the processes of public policy formation in Canada.
 Includes an analysis of political/bureaucratic relationships, decision making theory, and the role of interest groups in the context of selected contemporary policy issues.
 (Prerequisite: 45-220 or consent of instructor.)

 45-232.
 Government and Politics of the United States

 The organization and structure of national government in the United States, with emphasis upon congressional/executive relationships, political parties, and the electoral process.

 An examination of the politics of developing areas, with a focus on economic and political development, ethnic conflict and the role of overseas development assistance in building government institutions.
 In given years, emphasis may be on Africa, Asia or Latin America and the Caribbean.

 45-238.
 Political Geography